-The Association of American Law Schools (AALS) Section on Administrative Law is pleased to announce the “New Voices in Administrative Law” program for the 2022 AALS Annual Meeting, which will be held entirely online.
+The Association of American Law Schools (AALS) Section on Administrative Law is pleased to announce the “New Voices in Administrative Law” program for the 2023 AALS Annual Meeting, which will be held in person in San Diego.
 The New Voices program gives junior administrative law scholars an opportunity to receive useful feedback on their work from more senior reviewers before submitting the work for publication.
-While we have always welcomed the submission of early stage drafts, we want to highlight that our selection process this year will reflect our awareness that in this particular climate, many scholars face unusual and significant hurdles in finding time to do academic work.
-We encourage eligible scholars to err on the side of submission.
+We welcome submission of early-stage drafts and encourage eligible scholars to participate.
 As noted below, there will be time to revise submissions before they are circulated to commentators and posted as part of the panel.

 Each participating junior scholar will be assigned two designated reviewers.
 The reviewers are senior administrative law scholars who will read the junior scholar’s paper in advance and offer constructive comments during the program.
 Anyone else who is interested in participating in one of the discussions is welcome to join.
-The New Voices program is scheduled from 4:45 to 6:00 p.m.
-Eastern time on Thursday, January 6, 2022.
+The New Voices program is scheduled from 3:00 to 4:40 p.m.
+Pacific time on Saturday, January 7, 2023.

 For Interested Junior Scholars

 To participate, junior scholars must be full-time faculty members, including full-time visiting assistant professors or fellows, at AALS member schools.
 Papers that have been posted on scholarship networks such as SSRN, but not yet published, are eligible for consideration.

 Please email Professor Glen Staszewski at email@example.com by Friday, October 28, 2022, to be considered for participation in the program.
 In your email, please include the title of your paper and attach an abstract or working draft.
 Please also include in the email your school, tenure status, years in the position, any prior legal academic positions, and whether you have previously participated in the New Voices program.